How to Apply

-Use the Wake Forest Application to apply if you are a
+Use the Common Application to apply if you’re a:

 - Transfer student

-Use the Coalition, Powered by SCOIR, application to apply if you are a
+Use the Coalition Application, powered by SCOIR, to apply if you’re a:

 - First-year domestic student